Loran Scholars Foundation

 About Loran Scholars Foundation:

-Founded in 1988 as the Canadian Merit Scholarship Foundation, the Loran Scholars Foundation (LSF) was the first national organization in Canada to grant scholarships based on a mix of academic achievement, extracurricular activity and leadership potential.
+Founded in 1988 as the Canadian Merit Scholarship Foundation, Loran Scholars Foundation (LSF) partners with universities, donors and volunteers across Canada to offer the country’s largest 4-year undergraduate award to young Canadians based on character, service and the promise of leadership.
 The charity name was changed in 2014 to reinforce its focus on identifying and developing leaders of character.
+Loran is short for Long-Range Aid to Navigation and was chosen to emphasize the lifelong impact and values of being a Loran Scholar.

-Donations (including endowments not reflected on the charity's income statement) of $3.8m represent 93% of total revenue.
-Administrative costs are 5% of revenue and fundraising costs are 2% of donations.
-Funding reserves of $9.6m (including donor-endowed funds of $3.0m) cover annual grants and program costs 4.2 times, or 3.1 times excluding donor-endowed funds.
+Funding reserves of $11.8m (including donor-endowed funds of $3.2m) cover annual grants and program costs 5.3 times, or 4.2 times excluding donor-endowed funds.

 Financial RatiosFiscal year ending April